textlint/textlint/README.md

 # show the difference between fixed content and original content.
 ```

-You can copy and page to your README.
+You can copy and paste to your README.

 ```markdown
 [![textlint fixable rule](https://img.shields.io/badge/textlint-fixable-green.svg?style=social)](https://textlint.github.io/)